PAST2212/domainthreat/README.md

 Put here generic words from your strings you have in your monitoring list to exlcude them from the longest common substring textdistance operations to reduce false positives

 ![image](https://user-images.githubusercontent.com/124390875/216681886-731b918b-87bf-4812-b2eb-448976c7e497.png)
-Put here common words that are describing your brands, industry, brand names, etc.
+Put here common words that are describing your brands, industry, brand names, etc. Leave Key 'Exceptions' unchanged.